juntao/arenztopia/content/news/Issue 12.md

 OCA: What are the potential implications of this IPO?

 JM: So first, it would add a lot more value to the Chinese stock market.
-Also, it would hopefully make Ant Group or ALibaba grow in size through trading.
+Also, it would hopefully make Ant Group or Alibaba grow in size through trading.

 OCA: What are you planning to do with all the extra money, if there is any?

-JM: I want to give it to small buisenesses; they're the ones who need it the mot, espcially during the pandemic.
+JM: I want to give it to small businesses; they're the ones who need it the most, espcially during the pandemic.

 OCA: Thanks!
 That's all for today.
 Thanks for coming!